tawheed7mir-ai/SQL_retail_sales_project/README.md

   group by category
   order by total_sales desc...

-  **Q4 FIND THE AVERAGE AGE OF CUSTOMERS WHO PURCHASED ITEMS FROM THE 'BEAUTY' CATEGORY ...sql select round(avg(age),1)as avg_age from retails_sales where category = 'beauty'...
+  **Q4 FIND THE AVERAGE AGE OF CUSTOMERS WHO PURCHASED ITEMS FROM THE 'BEAUTY' CATEGORY:
+...sql
+select round(avg(age),1)as avg_age from retails_sales where category = 'beauty'...